Emotional effects

 • Practice deep breathing and meditation with them.
 This can help teach them strategies for redirecting and coping with their anger in the moment.

-• Removing the survivor from the situation to a quiet, calm place
+• Removing the person from the situation to a quiet, calm place

 • Talking through the outburst and what could have caused it after the person has calmed down.

 • Work with a doctor who is familiar with acquired brain injury and emotions on some self-calming methods and communication strategies.
-Cognitive behaviour therapy can provide support and tools to help survivors manage anger/aggression and help both of you understand these reactions.
+Cognitive behaviour therapy can provide support and tools to help people with brain injury manage anger/aggression and help both of you understand these reactions.

 Anxiety is a common emotion related to mental health.
-It stems from feelings of worry and fear.
-There are a few different types of anxiety a survivor can experience, and they can all impact a person’s behaviours and emotions.
+It stems from feelings of worry and fear, and can have significant impacts on someone’s behaviours and emotions.

 Depression is directly related to mental health and the emotions after a brain injury.
 Adjusting to a new self is difficult and can result in elevated stress and feelings of sadness, loneliness, despair and anger.
 When these feelings last for weeks or longer, a person may be diagnosed with depression and require professional treatment.

-A lack of emotional control means they speak or do something before thinking it through, reacting solely based on emotions.
+A lack of emotional control means a person speaks or does something before thinking it through, reacting solely based on emotions.
 They don’t consider the outcome/consequences of what they say or do.
 They may also do risky or dangerous things.
-Emotional control and behavioural (or impulse) control are closely linked because they are both managed by the same brain systems.
+Emotional control and behavioural (impulse) control are closely linked because they are both managed by the same brain systems.

 If your loved one experiences trouble with emotional control and impulsivity, there are some ways you can support them.